Sensor WiFi and Registration

 If you encounter this error, first double-check that the associated email and device ID are correctly entered.
 There will be an error message near them in red if they are not.

-If the device ID and associated email are correct, this error means the wrong owner’s email is entered.
-The associated email and owner’s email can be different.
+If the device ID and associated email are correct, this error means the wrong owner’s email was entered.
+A sensor can only have one owner’s email at a time, and if a sensor is already registered, you will need to input the same owner’s email as the prior registration.

 • If you’ve previously registered the sensor and are moving it to a new location, you can archive your sensor to reset the owner’s email.